jnozzi/cocoadev.com/SiteContent/General/MultipleMultiColumnMultiRowNSTableViews.markdown

 Hey

 I need to create multiple table views or multiple matrix's inside of a table view or matrix's.
-E.g. I would like to have one encompassing, lets say [[NSMatrix]].
-Each cell in the Matrix would contain a [[NSTableView]] or another [[NSMatrix]].
+E.g. I would like to have one encompassing, lets say General/NSMatrix.
+Each cell in the Matrix would contain a General/NSTableView or another General/NSMatrix.

 Does anyone have any suggestions on how to go about doing this?
-As it stands I am at the point where I am thinking I will have to write my own version of a [[NSMatrix]] that instead of using cells, uses [[NSViews]]....
+As it stands I am at the point where I am thinking I will have to write my own version of a General/NSMatrix that instead of using cells, uses General/NSViews....
 This might turn into a time consuming process :(

 Thanks